hube12/DecompilerMC/README.md

 For linux you can run the release file directly (in https://github.com/hube12/DecompilerMC/releases/tag/0.2 ), you can also run it directly with python 3.5+ with `python main.py`

-For MAC OS you can run the release file directly (in https://github.com/hube12/DecompilerMC/releases/tag/0.3 ), you can also run it directly with python 3.5+ with `python main.py`
+For macOS you can run the release file directly (in https://github.com/hube12/DecompilerMC/releases/tag/0.3 ).
+You can also run it directly, however you may need to install Python 3.5 first.
+You can install Python 3 with [Homebrew](https://brew.sh) (`brew install python`), and run it directly as: `python3 main.py`

 ----